Create and edit notebooks

 For quick navigation between the notebook paragraphs and code constructs, use the Structure tool window.
 Press Alt+7 to toggle its visibility.

 Note, that you don't need to save your edits.
-Auto-saving is triggered by various events, for example, closing a notebook or a project, or quitting the IDE.
+Auto-saving is triggered by various events, for example, closing a notebook or quitting the IDE.
 Nevertheless, you can import local notebooks and save remote notebooks on your machine.